andSubmarine/FioLogParser/README.md

 Note that you need to have Python 3 installed on your system in order to run FioLogParser - in case you are on git bash on windows you may have to create a alias for the python3 command to point to python in order to run the example scripts: `alias python3=python`.

+In case you have issues running a script - you can try to change the first line in the script to `#!/usr/bin/env`.

 ## FioLogParser
 The purpose of FioLogParser is to provide a general-purpose interface to scripts such as `fioelapsed.py` which generate different kinds of graphs based on Fio log files.